IIIF/api/source/api/discovery/0.2/index.md

 ##### Complete Activity Example

 A complete example Activity would thus look like the following example.
+Note that it does not have a `@context` property, as it is always embedded within a `CollectionPage`.

 ```
 {